If you run an online store, then you’ve probably come across the term ‘WooCommerce Facebook Pixel’.

-In the Application Management section, you can get the Access Details of your WooCommerce store.
+In the Application Management section, you’ll get the Access Details of your WooCommerce store.

-Simply click on URL and copy/paste the credentials to your admin page and then click Log In button.
+Open the URL and copy/paste the credentials to your admin page and click the Log In button.

-Go to your WooCommerce Dashboard, navigate Plugins → Add New.
+Go to your WooCommerce Dashboard and navigate to Plugins → Add New.

-Next, click Upload Plugin → Choose File and upload the zip file which you have previously downloaded and then click on Install Now button.
+Next, click Upload Plugin → Choose File and upload the zip file that you downloaded and then click on Install Now.

-Go to WooCommerce → Settings → Integration and then click on Get Started button.
+Go to WooCommerce → Settings → Integration and click on Get Started.

-After this, a welcome window will appear on your screen.
-Click on Next button.
+A welcome window will appear on your screen.
+Click on Next.

-From there, you need to select which page you want to set up Facebook Pixel for.
-So choose your page and then click to Next button.
-You can see, for example, ABC Store.
+Now you need to select the page you want to set up Facebook Pixel for.
+Just choose your page and then click Next.
+As an example, I’ve selected the ABC Store.

-The Facebook Pixel has been already installed and Use of Advanced Matching is selected.
-After that, click on Next button.
+Facebook Pixel has now been installed.
+Make sure Use of Advanced Matching is selected, then click Next.

 The next window is for importing products.
-Guess what, Facebook automatically imports all products on your Facebook page, which makes the process easier for you.
-So just click on Finish button.
+Facebook automatically imports all the products on your Facebook page, making the process a lot easier for you.
+Now just click on Finish.

-Now go back to the Connect Partner Platform window, click on Verify button.
-If everything has been set up correctly, then you can the status as Active (see the image below).
+Now go back to the Connect Partner Platform window and click on Verify.
+If everything has been set up correctly, you’ll see the status as Active (as shown in the image below).

-Click on Close button and move on to the next step.
+Close the window and let’s move on to the next step.

 Validate Facebook Pixel

-Let’s check whether Facebook Pixel for WooCommerce is working successfully on your website.
-The best way to validate is by installing Facebook Pixel Helper Chrome extension.
+Now let’s check whether Facebook Pixel for WooCommerce is working successfully on your website or not.
+The best way to validate it is by installing the Facebook Pixel Helper Chrome extension.

-Next, go to another page, for example, Checkout Page.
+Next, go to the Checkout Page (or any other page).
 Here, you will see there is only one event (Page View) that is included on the page.

-But when I go to complete the checkout form and then click on my pixel helper it’s now found two events not just the page view it’s also gone through and found the completed checkout as well, which means that my pixel has been successfully implemented and it’s firing the complete checkout only on the order received so it’s all working.
+But when I go and complete the checkout form, and then I click on my pixel helper, it’ll now show two events and not just the page view.
+This means that my pixel has been successfully implemented and it’s firing the complete checkout only on the order received so it’s all working.

-Go back to Facebook account and refresh your page a couple of times.
-In the image below, you can see that Facebook Pixel has been fired and the two events are active; the first one is Page View and another is Add to Cart.
+Go back to your Facebook account and refresh your page a few times.
+In the image below, you can see that Facebook Pixel has been fired and the two events are active; the first one is Page View and the other is Add to Cart.

 Difference Between Pixel and Cookie

-The pixel and cookie both are similar to use.
-They are used to track user behavior throughout the website.
-A cookie is a short bit of text that your browser sends to the website so the website remembers you and you don’t have to enter the same information again and again.
+A cookie is a short bit of text that your browser sends to the website so the website remembers you and you don’t have to enter the same information every time.

-On the other hand, the pixel is used to send information to servers, whereas cookies are saved in your browser.
-So, a pixel can follow a user across devices, but a cookie can’t.
-It means that anyone can visit your website with its pixel on their desktop and you can serve them retargeting ads later on their mobile device.
+On the other hand, a pixel is used to send information to servers, whereas cookies are saved in your browser.
+So a pixel can follow a user across devices, but a cookie can’t.
+It means that anyone can visit your website with its pixel on their desktop and you can serve them retargeting ads later on their mobile devices.

 Create a Custom Conversion

-Let’s check it out how you can create custom conversion in the next step.
+Let’s see how you can create custom conversion in the next step.

 How to Create Custom Conversion

-In your Facebook Pixel dashboard, you can see Create Custom Conversion option in the top menu bar.
+In your Facebook Pixel dashboard, click on Create Custom Conversion option in the top menu bar.

-After that, you will have the pop-up where you need to define URL or keywords.
+In the proceeding pop-up, you need to define the URL or keywords.